SSWConsulting/SSW.Rules.Content/rules/sales-do-you-know-how-to-follow-up-an-opportunity-using-crm-activities/rule.md

 You can see your outstanding activities in your CRM workspace homepage, and this           should keep you on top of all of your current opportunities.

-Make sure you never have an opportunity in CRM without a follow up activity against<br>          it; otherwise you're just hoping that they will remember to call you, which is never a good<br>          sales strategy.
+Make sure you never have an opportunity in CRM without a follow up activity against
+          it; otherwise you're just hoping that they will remember to call you, which is never a good sales strategy.

 **Note:** The alternative to CRM activities is to use [FollowUpThen](/do-you-follow-up-emails-effectively) instead as this is much more convenient.
 The downside is that these are not centralised, meaning that when a salesperson leaves an organisation, their opportunities will need to be handed over manually.